Global Health Committee

 The NZSA GHC offers an annual trainee grant to New Zealand anaesthetic trainees who are members of the NZSA (NZ $1000.00).
 The grant goes towards paying the costs of attending the Pacific Society of Anaesthetist’s Annual Conference.

-The grant is to provide NZ trainees with interest in overseas aid and global health and development.
-It provides an opportunity to gain perspective on anaesthesia services in the Pacific, to network with anaesthesia colleagues in the Pacific and to assist with the meeting, if required.
+The grant provides NZ trainees with an opportunity to gain perspectives on anaesthesia services in the Pacific, to network with anaesthesia colleagues in the Pacific and to assist with the PSA meeting, if required.
 The Trainee Grant was not able to be offered in 2020 due to disruptions caused by COVID, however it is hoped to be made available in 2021.

-The selected trainee is required to provide a short report to the NZSA for publication in the NZSA magazine.
+The selected trainee is required to provide a short report for publication in the NZSA magazine relaying their experiences of attending the meeting.

-We will keep you posted on development for 2021 and how to apply.
+We will keep you posted on developments for 2021 and how to apply.